 What this means is that at the end of the old covenant age when the Jewish focus for evangelism came to this conclusion then the society wide impact of Christ's rule was sorted out.
 Those who were not a new creation would be swept away in a conflagration of the thundering close of the old covenant administration.
 I suppose we can conclude our examination of this parable by quoting Christ yet again: "many are called but few are chosen" (Matthew 22:14).

 You see, baptism is a grace.
-It is something that is given to us to strengthen as the task of Joaquin even as Jesus walked.
-When we look to that sign of baptism we are supposed to be reminded that we are part of the household of God and therefore have a responsibility to our Messiah Jesus.
+It is something that is given to us to strengthen as the task of walking even as Jesus walked.
+When we look to that sign of baptism we are supposed to be reminded we are part of the household of God and therefore have a responsibility to our Messiah Jesus.
 It is a lot like the covenant meal.
-When we take the covenant meal we are reminded that we have pressed our sin upon Jesus Christ or more accurately that God has pressed our sin upon Jesus Christ.
+When we take the covenant meal we are reminded we have pressed our sin upon Jesus Christ or more accurately that God has pressed our sin upon Jesus Christ.
 And that he has been nailed to the cross for our sins.
-That is sin is the nailed there with him and we have been made free - free to obey our Lord and Master Jesus.
+Our sin has been nailed there with him and we have been made free - free to obey our Lord and Master Jesus.

 Thus those who received the covenant signs are liable to the covenant stipulations and if they are not born again then their "Christianity" becomes a curse rather than a blessing.
 Yes we can call them Christian because they have been willing to place themselves under the protection of the covenant.
 But because they are not born again, the covenant is no protection at all but is a curse.
 It is a curse because they have received the covenant signs and have been instructed in the truth but failed to embrace it.
 Thus,